Mandana Samiei

 Towards Efficient Generalization in Continual RL using Episodic Memory

-As an awardee of Microsoft Research Research grant, with Prof. Blake Richards, Prof. Guillaume Lajoie, Mehdi Fatemi, Ida Momennejad, Prof. Geoffrey J. Gordon, and John Langford.
-Gave an invited talk at Microsoft Research Summit 2021.
+As part of a collaboration between Microsoft Research Research and Mila, work done with Ida Momennejad, Geoffrey J. Gordon, John Langford, Mehdi Fatemi, Blake A. Richards, and Guillaume Lajoie.
+Gave an invited talk on Towards Efficient Generalization in Continual RL using Episodic Memory at Microsoft Research Summit 2021.
 Slides.

 Organizing Committee